chaobin/chaobin.github.io/_posts/2016-03-09-multivariate-linear-regression.md

     - machine learning
     - linear regression
     - cross validation
-description: In trying to understand gradient descent, I have built a linear regression model with one input, now I am taking that same model and generalize it to use multiple inputs.
+description: In trying to understand radient descent, I have built a linear regression model with one input, now I am taking that same model and generalize it to use multiple inputs.
 So an immediate question to construct this model is what inputs or features I am going to use.
 It turns out this question is a general question in machine learning.
 To decide the inputs for a model not only involves the domain knowledge, such as knowledge on the the credit in building a credit risk model, also involves many techniques learning useful information from the training data.
 ---

 In trying to understand [gradient descent](/2016/03/08/gradient-descent-